-Amid the evolving security situation in the Middle East, including the official closure of the Strait of Hormuz (SOH) by relevant authorities, Hapag-Lloyd is suspending all vessel transits through the waterway until further
+Amid the evolving security situation in the Middle East, including the official closure of the Strait of Hormuz (SOH) by relevant authorities, Hapag-Lloyd is suspending all vessel transits through the waterway until further notice

 The safety and security of our crews, vessels, and your cargo are our top priorities.
 This measure is not discretionary, but rather a necessary response to current conditions and regulatory restrictions.

 As a result, services calling ports in the Arabian Gulf may experience delays.
 They may also experience rerouting.
 Services may also experience schedule adjustments.
-Hapag-Lloyd customers with cargo already in transit or with planned shipments to or from the region are encouraged to contact their local representative for guidance specific to their shipment.
+Hapag-Lloyd customers with cargo already in transit or with planned shipments to or from the region are encouraged to contact their local representative for guidance specific to their shipment

 Related : The impact of the Strait of Hormuz closure on global maritime traffic